abdnh/50langs2anki/README.md

-A Python script to extract sentences with and audio and their translations from [50Languages](https://www.50languages.com/) and generate [Anki](https://apps.ankiweb.net/) flashcards from them for language learning.
+A Python script to extract sentences, audio, and translations from [50Languages](https://www.50languages.com/) and generate [Anki](https://apps.ankiweb.net/) flashcards from them for language learning.

 ## Usage